andrew/ultimate-awesome/README.md

 - [GO-SIMPLE](https://github.com/Gitart/GO-SIMPLE) - These are simple examples for useful daily use in your projects.
 - [314-or-so-awesome-raspberry-pi-resources](https://github.com/grantwinney/314-or-so-awesome-raspberry-pi-resources) - Here's a huge list of Raspberry Pi resources I put together for Pi Day - interesting people to follow, material to read, projects to try out.
 You've no excuse for not learning the Pi now! :wink:.
 - [awesome-cangjie](https://github.com/gtn1024/awesome-cangjie) - A curated list of awesome Cangjie frameworks, libraries, software and resources.
+- [awesome-geometry-dash](https://github.com/iAndyHD3/awesome-geometry-dash) - A curated list of awesome Geometry Dash mods, libraries, frameworks, resources and more.
 - [awesome-leni-robredo-list](https://github.com/itsleni/awesome-leni-robredo-list) - List of links for the campaign of Leni Robredo for Philippine President.
 - [awesome-social-projects](https://github.com/Jciel/awesome-social-projects) - Lista de projetos Open Source com alguma finalidade de cunho social ou politico/social.
 - [awesome-uniswap-v4-hooks](https://github.com/johnsonstephan/awesome-uniswap-v4-hooks) - A curated list of awesome Uniswap v4 hooks resources -- including examples, tools, templates, tutorials, and more.